Grilled Eggplant Parmesan Stacks

 - Brush the eggplant slices top and bottom generously with olive oil, and season with salt and pepper.
-Place on the grill and cook for 3-4 minutes, or until grill marks form.
-If the eggplant seems dry, brush with a little more olive oil -- be careful not to use too much as the oil could cause a flare up!
+Place on the grill and cook for 3-4 minutes, or until tender and grill marks form.
+If the eggplant seems dry, brush with a little more olive oil.
 Flip the eggplant, and repeat on the other side.
 Remove from heat and set aside.

 - Place half of the eggplant slices on a foil lined baking sheet and top with some marinara.
 Place a slice of fresh mozzarella over the marinara, then place a basil leaf over the cheese.
 Top with another slice of eggplant, followed by more marinara sauce, then sprinkle with parmesan cheese.